acbull/pyHGT/README.md

 - [sklearn](https://github.com/scikit-learn/scikit-learn)
 - [tqdm](https://github.com/tqdm/tqdm)

+Our current experiments are conducted on Open Academic Graph (OAG).
+For easiness of usage, we split the whole dataset into different granularity: all CS papers, all AI papers, all NN papers.

-We provide the raw data of all CS papers in OAG, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).
+For raw data, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).
 After downloading it, run preprocess_OAG.py to extract features and store them in our data structure.

-Also, we provide the preprocess version of OAG graph, you can download via ().
+For preprocessed data, you can download via (https://drive.google.com/open?id=1Np4J0q_ZIYr74IIdLGlAgzwwx00KJJeE).

 You can also use our code to process other heteogeneous graph, as long as you process them into our data structure `class Graph` in data.py.